-Figure 9: The top graph shows the throughput of the disk during a Postmark run on ext4-baseline and ext4-zcj.
-The bottom graph shows the offsets of write types during ext4-baseline run; data writes are green, metadata writes are red, and journal writes are blue.
+Figure 9: The top graph shows the throughput of the disk during a Postmark run on ext4-baseline and ext4-lazy.
+The bottom graph shows the offsets of write types during ext4-baseline run.
 The graph does not reflect sizes of the writes, but only their offsets.

-Like the Fileserver macrobenchmark from Filebench, Postmark first creates a working set of files and directories and then executes transactions like reading, writing, appending, deleting, and creating files on the working set.
+and then executes transactions like reading, writing, appending, deleting, and creating files on the working set.
 We modify Postmark to execute sync after creating the working set, so that the writeback of the working set does not interfere with transactions.
-We also modify Postmark not to delete the working set at the end but to run sync, to avoid high variance in runtime due to the race between deletion and writeback of data.
+We also modify Postmark not to delete the working set at the end, but to run sync, to avoid high variance in runtime due to the race between deletion and writeback of data.

-Our Postmark configuration creates a working set of 10,000 files spread out in 25,000 directories with file sizes ranging from 512 bytes to 1 MiB, and then executes 100,000 transactions with the I/O size of 1 MiB.
+Our Postmark configuration creates a working set of 10,000 files spread sparsely across 25,000 directories with file sizes ranging from 512 bytes to 1 MiB, and then executes 100,000 transactions with the I/O size of 1 MiB.
 During the run, Postmark writes 37.89 GiB of data and reads 31.54 GiB of data from user space.
-Because ext4-zcj reduces the amount of writes, to measure its effect, we focus on writes.
+Because ext4-lazy reduces the amount of writes, to measure its effect, we focus on writes.

-Table 3 shows the distribution of data writes completed by the disk while the benchmark is running on ext4-baseline and on ext4-zcj.
-On ext4-baseline, metadata writes comprise 1.3% of total writes, all of which ext4-zcj avoids.
-As a result, the disk sees 5% increase in throughput on ext4-zcj from 24.24 MiB/s to 25.47 MiB/s and the benchmark completes 100 seconds faster on ext4-zcj, as the throughput graph in Figure 9 shows.
-The increase in throughput is modest because the workload spreads out the files across the disk resulting in traffic that is highly non-sequential, as data writes shown in green in the bottom graph of Figure 9 indicate.
+Table 3 shows the distribution of data writes completed by the disk while the benchmark is running on ext4-baseline and on ext4-lazy.
+On ext4-baseline, metadata writes comprise 1.3% of total writes, all of which ext4-lazy avoids.
+As a result, the disk sees 5% increase in throughput on ext4-lazy from 24.24 MiB/s to 25.47 MiB/s and the benchmark completes 100 seconds faster on ext4-lazy, as the throughput graph in Figure 9 shows.
+The increase in throughput is modest because the workload spreads out the files across the disk resulting in traffic that is highly non-sequential, as data writes in the bottom graph of Figure 9 show.
 Therefore, it is not surprising that reducing random writes of a non-sequential write traffic by 1.3% results in a 5% throughput improvement.
 However, the same random writes result in extra cleaning work for DM-SMR disks (§ 2).